 The video below feature both AR and Chatbot used by Quorn in NTUC Supermarket.
 For more information about this marketing tactics for restaurants.

-You can learn more about this F&B chatbot through the SkillsFuture Class (currently SkillsFuture marketing chatbot classes at both ITE and Temasek Polytechnic are using OCM Chatbot) or drop us a message below and we will get you started on this.
+You can learn more about this F&B chatbot through the SkillsFuture Class (currently SkillsFuture marketing chatbot classes at both ITE and Temasek Polytechnic are using OCM Chatbot).

 OCM was started in 2007, focusing first on coffee machines, then marketing for coffee and food and beverage companies.
 Check out this restaurant marketing guide to learn more about the many campaigns and companies we have worked with.